sisoe24/hammerspoon-vscode/README.md

 ### 1.3.1.
 Notes:

 - Some stubs might fail to load especially when constructors are involved.
-In that case, you can add always add the type annotation manually:
+In that case, you can always add the type annotation manually:

   ```lua
   ---@type hs.application